The final attendance of 85,512 for our UEFA Champions League opener against AS Monaco is now our record home attendance.

-We have toppled the previous best of 84,569 held by Manchester City for an FA Cup tie against Stoke at Maine Road in 1934.
+We have toppled our previous best of 85,011 against Monaco and 84,569 held by Manchester City for an FA Cup tie against Stoke at Maine Road in 1934.

 Champions League home match record for an English club

-The previous best was held by Manchester United, 75,520 against Lyon at Old Trafford on March 4, 2008.
+That toppled the 85,011 against Monaco, which in turn beat the previous best held by Manchester United, 75,520 against Lyon at Old Trafford on March 4, 2008.

 We were just short of the record attendance for a Champions League match in England.

 The top two attendances are both Champions League Finals at Wembley - 86,298 for Borussia Dortmund v Bayern Munich in 2013 and the highest, 87,695 for Manchester United v Barcelona in 2011.